Tan Tan Ramen (Tantanmen)

 Prepare the tare (seasoning base):

-Combine all the ingredients together and mix until smooth.
+Combine all the ingredients together for the tare and mix until smooth.

 Divide the mixture evenly into two bowls and set aside.